-There is not a better feeling for a sports bettor to land that juicy, beautiful parlay and get a big payout in the process.
+There is no better feeling for a sports bettor than to land that juicy, beautiful parlay and get a big payout in the process.

 While opinions are not unanimous as to where the parlay betting goes, there is a solid point to it.

 If you find a setting where winning one leg in the parlay increases the chances of getting Ws on the other legs, well, every parlay would be a no-brainer to bet.

 You would have a big edge on beating the odds, so you will go all in, right?

 NFL Parlay Betting

 For instance, imagine if you could bet on the Kansas City Chiefs to win the AFC West as the no.1 seed.
 And then, add a parlay leg of Patrick Mahomes and company, lifting the Vince Lombardi trophy at the Super Bowl.